 When it comes to make up there is so much to think about.
 There are so many shades and textures of blusher and bronzers all suited to different people and different occasions.
 Eye colour, hair colour and even the shade of your eye brows all play a part in creating your perfect colour pallet.
-Here at look fabulous well give you advice to help you find the perfect colours and products for you along with some handy tips on how to enhance what you've got.
+Here at look fabulous we will give you advice to help you find the perfect colours and products for you along with some bronzer and blusher tips, read the best ways to apply makeup at Look Fabulous and enhance what you’ve got.

 Shades for Your Skin Tone

 When choosing a blusher it’s important to think about which colour will give a natural healthy glow to your cheeks.
 Applying blusher to the cheeks can really transform your whole look, it can even create wonderful illusions such as slimming chubby cheeks!
 One important rule to remember with blush that applies to every one is the darker your skin whether you have warm or cool undertones the deeper blusher you can wear, the fairer your skin the lighter the blush needs to be.